jinnerbichler/flash-home/README.md

 ## Components

-The exemplary setup mainly consists of five components (1) Home Assistant, (2) Flash client of coffee machine, (3) Flash server of coffee machine and (4) Flash server of service profider and (5) a private testnet of the Tangle.
+The exemplary setup mainly consists of five components: (1) Home Assistant, (2) Flash client of coffee machine, (3) Flash server of a coffee machine and (4) Flash server of a service provider and (5) a private testnet of the Tangle.
 An overview of components and their interaction can be seen in the schema below.

 ![Components](./home-assistant/config/www/architecture.png)